litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 - Verify you're using the correct network

 ### Token Operations
-- Make sure test tokens are deployed (check deploy output)
+- Make sure USDC and USDT addresses are set in .env.local
-- Ensure you have ETH for gas fees before adding ERC20 tokens
+- Ensure you have ETH for gas fees before sending token transfers
-- ERC20 token funding is only available after creating your Omni Account
+- Token transfers require TEE worker to be authorized
-- Check token addresses in .env.local match deployment
+- Check that your Omni Account has sufficient token balance

 ### Anvil Errors
 You might see errors like `execution reverted` for `symbol()` or `decimals()` calls.
 These are harmless - they're from wallets trying to detect if addresses are ERC20 tokens.